Is Trump actually getting arrested this week? Here's what we know

 In 2018, a campaign finance investigation into that payment led Trump's longtime personal attorney Michael Cohen to plead guilty to federal charges.

-Now, a grand jury is examining the way Cohen was reimbursed and whether that method violated federal laws.
+Now, a grand jury is examining the way Cohen was reimbursed and whether that method violated New York law.

 Mark Pomerantz, a former prosecutor who worked on the Manhattan probe, told NPR's Fresh Air that Trump's company falsely hid the payment as legal fees.
 Falsifying business records could be a violation of New York criminal law.